Debate on the causes of clerical child abuse: Gay priests and homosexuality

 Another researcher, Louis Schlesinger, argued that the main problem was pedophilia or ephebophilia, not sexual orientation and claimed that some men who are married to adult women are attracted to adolescent males.

 Karen Terry, a second researcher, nonetheless stresses the importance of separating sexual identity and behavior.
 "Someone can commit sexual acts that might be of a homosexual nature but not have a homosexual identity", says Terry.
 Terry said factors such as greater access to boys is one reason for the skewed ratio.
 Smith also raised the analogy of prison populations where homosexual behavior is common even though the prisoners are not necessarily homosexuals, or cultures where men are rigidly segregated from women until adulthood, and homosexual activity is accepted and then ceases after marriage.

 Analyzing a number of studies, Gregory M. Herek, a psychology professor at the University of California at Davis, concluded: "The empirical research does not show that gay or bisexual men are any more likely than heterosexual men to molest children.
 This is not to argue that homosexual and bisexual men never molest children.
 But there is no scientific basis for asserting that they are more likely than heterosexual men to do so. ...
 Many child molesters cannot be characterized as having an adult sexual orientation at all; they are fixated on children."

 In an interview with CNN, James Cantor, Editor-in-Chief of Sexual Abuse: A Journal of Research and Treatment said, "It's quite solidly shown in the scientific literature that there is absolutely no association between being a gay man and being a pedophile."

+Australian researcher Virginia Miller disputes these conclusions.
+According to Miller, the statistics provided in the John Jay Inquiry report do not support the hypothesis of situational abuse, most of the victims being first encountered in the General Church community.
+Moreover, Miller argues that "even if the only opportunities available were to abuse boys this would not demonstrate that there was no sexual orientation towards boys."
+She thinks that the Catholic inquiries are "somewhat naïve in respect of the history of paedophile promotion groups and gay activism in the seventies and, as a result, have denied that male-on-male child sexual abuse was in fact a problem and dismissed those who claim it was as blinded by prejudice against homosexuals."